badboy/fnordig.de/_posts/2012-07-05-raspberry-pia-guick-guide-to-a-successfull-start.markdown

----
+--
 layout: post
-title: Raspberry Pi - A guick guide to a successfull start
+title: Raspberry Pi - A guick guide to a successful start
 date: 05.07.2012 00:27
 ---